sijingzhangzsj0604/docs/docs/cloud/guides/security/https-only-service.md

 Send requests to verify
 -----------------------

-Since we only enable HTTPS protocol, if we try to access an API in this Application, we should get a `301 Moved Permanently` response asking us to use HTTPS protocol.
+Since we only enable HTTPS protocol, if we try to access an API in this Service, we should get a `301 Moved Permanently` response asking us to use HTTPS protocol.

 ```shell